 Now the theorem can be reformulated as:\textit{errors are correctable if and only if the singlet channel consists of identity operators $\mathbf{1}$ and gauge group Casimirs (as they annihilate singlets). }

 One last comment is that we will consider the case of erasures at known locations.
-It means that operators indices $I_l$ in $\al$ can be draw from one fixed set of indices.
+It means that operator indices $I_l$ in $\al$ can be drawn from one fixed set of indices.